tungpatrick/ellognea-ptung-mental-health/README.md

 ## App Sketch
-Note: This is what we envision it to be.
-Final product may vary.
+Note: This is what we envision the app to be similar to.
+However, the final product may vary.

 ### Landing Page